Introduction to Sleep Science

 Proper sleep cycles are essential for:

-- Physical health and recovery
+- Physical health and tissue recovery

 - Mental health and emotional regulation

-- Cognitive function and memory
+- Cognitive function and memory retention

-- Immune system function
+- Immune system strength and response

 Circadian Rhythm and Light